bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 }
 ```

-We can see that with a `201` response, a new resource `/todo/?id=1` has been created.
+Our response returned a `201` status code, and a new resource `/todo/?id=1` has been created.
 [RFC7231 Section-6.3.2](https://tools.ietf.org/html/rfc7231#section-6.3.2)

-Since it has been announced with `@ ReturnCreatedResource`, return the resource created in the body.
+Since it has been annotated with `@ReturnCreatedResource`, the resource is automatically returned as the body.

 Next we will do a `GET`.